GiuMangiaracina/Thesis/README.md

 This system simulates a distributed network of resources, on which are running applications consuming data (DaaS) relying on the same data source.
+In order to simulate a distributed net of nodes far from each other, has been used a tool which injects latency among the nodes (toxiproxy https://github.com/Shopify/toxiproxy).
-The computations consist in Spark applications, which calculate the average value of a field of the provided data set.
+The computations consist in Apache Spark applications (https://spark.apache.org/), which calculate the average value of the cholesterol field of the provided data set, which consists in a large number of blood tests.
+The file containing the data set is stored in a minIO server (https://min.io/), reachable from any application.
-Through the proposed algorithm, the applications apply distributed control, in order to guarantee their QoS requirements at run-time, in response to requirements violations.
+Through the proposed algorithm, the decision systems associated to the applications are capable of taking decisions (distributed control), in order to restore their QoS requirements at run-time in response to requirements violations.
+The actions consists in data movement, duplication actions, and change reference copy actions toward the data set.
+The actions are guided by the knowledge of the impact that actions have on the metrics associated to the goal of the user (internal impacts).
+However, since the applications rely on the same data source, actions can not be taken in complete isolation.
+To overcome this issue,has been developed a mechanism based on the release of  external feedbacks evaluation of the performed actions in the environment, by the other involved applications (external impacts).

+The algorithm uses some ML techiniques, and it is adaptive to the changes of the environment.
+Consequently, it is suitable for dynamic environments.

+The applications and the tools used run in the form of containerized applications, based on Docker IMGs.

+In order to implement the algorithm and configure the environment and its properties, an instance of a mySQL database server is used, accessible from a phpMyAdmin application.

+The initial informations about the quality of the actions (internal impacts) are learned through an offline learning .

+The distributed networks of nodes is composed by three nodes, each of it hosting an application which has its own QoS requirements.
+In the following are illustrated the steps to start the three applications, according to the chosen initial configuration.
+Through the database, is possible to change at run-time the properties of the environment, namely the availability and the latency among the nodes.
+However, it is possible to change configuration, and extend the network, adding both addtional nodes and applications, following the instruction in the attached document [?].

 ## Prerequisites:
 - a working docker installation (for 64-bit systems); (https://docs.docker.com/get-docker/)
 - docker-compose installed  (to install it on Linux systems, type 'sudo apt install docker-compose' in the terminal.);